3 Good Reasons You Should NOT Put Fabric Softener in Toilet Tank

 Will laundry detergent unclog a toilet?

-No, instead of using laundry detergent to clear stubborn clogs in the toilet trap, try liquid dish soap.
-Dish soap along with hot water and a bit of plunging often does the trick!
+No, instead of using laundry detergent to clear stubborn clogs in the toilet trap, try liquid dish soap such as Dawn dish soap.

 Most toilet clogs are made of greasy or fatty molecules.
 And dish soap is great for removing grease buildup, whether on dishes or in toilets.